NVIDIA/FasterTransformer/README.md

 ### Encoder performance

-We demonstrate the inference time of FasterTransformer in C++, TensorFlow and PyTorch, and compare to the performance of pure TensorFlow and PyTorch on T4 with FP16 and INT8.
-Besides, we also show the performance of Effective FasterTransformer on T4 with FP16.
-Note that the total sequence length of Effective FasterTransformer is not fixed, so we use the default gemm configuration to run the benchmark.

-For the benchmark of TensorFlow, we compare the performance of TensorFlow with XLA (TF), the performance of TensorFlow with FasterTransformer OP (FT-OP) and the performance of FasterTransformer on C++ (TF-CPP), and show the speedup of FT-OP and FT-CPP compare to the TensorFlow.

-For the benchmark of PyTorch, we compare the performance of PyTorch, and performance of TorchScript and the performance of PyTorch with FasterTransformer custom extension (CustomExt) and show the speedup of CustomExt compare to the PyTorch and TorchScript.
-Because CustomExt has no obvious overhead compare to the FasterTransformer on C++, we skip the comparison with the C++ implementation.

-The FP16 results of C++ and TensorFlow were obtained by running the `sample/tensorflow/scripts/profile_encoder_performance.sh` and `sample/tensorflow/scripts/profile_effective_transformer_performance.sh`.
+The FP16 results of TensorFlow were obtained by running the `sample/tensorflow/scripts/profile_encoder_performance.sh`.

-The INT8 results of C++ and TensorFlow were obtained by running the `sample/tensorflow/scripts/profile_encoder_performance_int8.sh` and `sample/tensorflow/scripts/profile_effective_transformer_performance_int8.sh`.
+The INT8 results of TensorFlow were obtained by running the `sample/tensorflow/scripts/profile_encoder_performance_int8.sh`.

-The FP16 results of PyTorch were obtained by running the `sample/pytorch/scripts/profile_encoder.sh` and `sample/pytorch/scripts/profile_encoder_effective_transformer.sh`.
+The FP16 results of PyTorch were obtained by running the `sample/pytorch/scripts/profile_encoder.sh`.

-The INT8 results of PyTorch were obtained by running the `sample/pytorch/scripts/profile_encoder_int8.sh` and `sample/pytorch/scripts/profile_encoder_effective_transformer_int8.sh`.
+The INT8 results of PyTorch were obtained by running the `sample/pytorch/scripts/profile_encoder_int8.sh`.

 In the experiments of encoder, we updated the following parameters: